What To Write In A Sympathy Card

 Deciding what to write in a sympathy card or bereavement card is some of the most challenging bit of writing any of us ever do.
 So, if you’re struggling right now in trying to choose just the right words of sympathy for someone’s loss, let’s take some pressure off you right away: There are no magic words to heal heartbreak, so you aren’t expected to write them.
 Your thoughtful act of sending the sympathy card is what will matter most.

 After a loss, it sometimes feels impossible to get up each day and accept this “new normal” while the rest of the world seems to be going on as usual.
-There’s no time limit or set of rules for this bereavement period, but by taking the time out of your day to let a grieving person (or family) know they’re on your mind, you are showing them that you see their struggle, send your support — and, most importantly, have not forgotten the person they’ve lost.
+There’s no time limit or set of rules for this bereavement period, but by taking the time out of your day to let a grieving person (or family) know they’re on your mind by writing a sympathy message, you are showing them that you see their struggle, send your support — and, most importantly, have not forgotten the person they’ve lost.
 That’s a big deal.

-So now that you know there is no perfect sympathy card message for loss and no exact words of bereavement that you’re ‘supposed’ to write in a card, it may help your creative juices flow to write what comes simply and naturally from your heart.
-But if you’re still looking for some idea-starters, that’s what I’m here for.
-As with signing most greeting cards, remember the sympathy or bereavement card’s writing has already done some of the work, so a simple, sincere note is usually the best approach.
+So now that you know there is no perfect sympathy card or condolence message for loss and no exact words of bereavement that you’re "supposed" to write in a card, it may help your creative juices flow to write what comes simply and naturally from your heart.
+But if you’re still looking for some idea-starters, that’s what we're here for.
+As with signing most greeting cards, remember the sympathy or bereavement card’s writing has already done some of the work, so a simple, sincere note or sympathy quote is usually the best approach.
 Below we break down some ideas for you on what to say in a sympathy note or things to write in a bereavement card.

 - I am/we are deeply sorry for your loss.